Original Post : Matt Allington, 24 Apr 2018

 Step 3: Build out the Calendar

 Most of the hard work needed to create a calendar table in power query is already done.
 Time to add the columns needed in the calendar.
-I clicked on the last step (1 below) – “Houston, we have a problem”.
+Return to the last step in the query (Length) – “Houston, we have a problem”.
 Note below that all I have on the screen now is the length of the calendar.
 But I need “the calendar”, not “the length of the calendar”.

 Add the Year